trustline-inc/probity/README.md

 ### Internal Network

 The internal network is only accessible to the Linqto/Trustline developers and partners.
-The network native token depends on the chain ID.

 The network chain ID `4294967295` and the native token is `LNQ`.